Dyson V6 vs V8: A Detailed Comparison Guide

 A hundred is pretty darn good considering this machine does not have any cords.
 It nearly produces more than a third the power a Dyson Ball Animal 2 would.

-The Dyson V8 comes equipped with the latest V8 digital motor that produces almost 20% more power than the V6 motor.
+The Dyson V8 comes with the latest V8 digital motor that produces almost 20% more power than the V6 motor.
 It has the same 2-tier radial cyclones that capture fine dust and allergens.
-A post-motor HEPA filter keeps those allergens inside the bin.
+And a post-motor HEPA filter keeps those allergens inside the bin.

 Winner: Dyson V8

 Cleaning on flat surfaces does not only require sheer power but you will need some sort of agitation to pull up dirt.
 This is specially true when cleaning dusty areas.